๐Ÿ‘จโ€โš–๏ธCriminal Law

 Booking and Initial Appearance

-• Administrative processing includes fingerprinting, photographing, and recording personal information—routine booking questions don't require Miranda warnings
+• Administrative processing includes fingerprinting, photographing, and recording personal information.
+Routine booking questions (name, address, date of birth) don't require Miranda warnings because they aren't designed to elicit incriminating responses.

-• Initial appearance before a magistrate must occur promptly (typically within 48 hours per County of Riverside v.
-McLaughlin)
+• Initial appearance before a magistrate must occur promptly, typically within 48 hours per County of Riverside v.
+McLaughlin.
+At this hearing, the judge confirms the charges, informs the defendant of their rights, and may appoint counsel for indigent defendants.

-• Bail determination occurs here, governed by Eighth Amendment prohibition against excessive bail and factors like flight risk and danger to community
+• Bail determination occurs here, governed by the Eighth Amendment prohibition against excessive bail.
+Judges weigh factors like flight risk, danger to the community, severity of the offense, and the defendant's ties to the area.

-Compare: Investigation vs. Arrest—both require probable cause, but Miranda warnings only attach at arrest when custodial interrogation begins.
-If an FRQ asks when Fifth Amendment protections kick in, this distinction is critical.
+Compare: Investigation vs. Arrest: both require probable cause, but Miranda warnings only attach at arrest when custodial interrogation begins.
+If a question asks when Fifth Amendment protections kick in, this distinction is critical.

 Screening Stages: Filtering Weak Cases

-These stages serve as gatekeeping mechanisms to ensure only cases with sufficient evidence proceed to trial.
-The goal is preventing the burden and stigma of trial for defendants when the government's case is inadequate.
+These stages act as gatekeeping mechanisms to ensure only cases with sufficient evidence proceed to trial.
+The goal is to prevent the burden and stigma of trial when the government's case is inadequate.

 Preliminary Hearing